 We performed a comparison between Azure Site Recovery and Veeam Backup & Replication based on real PeerSpot user reviews.

-Find out in this report how the two Disaster Recovery (DR) Software solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."Azure Site Recovery is an easy-to-use and fairly stable solution for disaster recovery."
+Find out in this report how the two Disaster Recovery (DR) Software solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."We use the solution across hospitality and healthcare domains.
+We use it for custom development.
+It helps us develop a seamless omnichannel for the healthcare industry."

 "Azure Site Recovery allows my company to save around 30 percent of the time on every VM that we need to back up and restore."